galasa-dev-archives/build/README.md

+**This repository is no longer actively maintained therefore is being archived.**

 # Build
 This repository combines built projects into docker images and also makes the projects available to download as plug-ins from the eclipse update site.